vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 The Mahāyiracarita of Bhavabhūti was brought on the stage on the occasion of the Yātrā of Kālapriyanātha.
-Vide 'Yātrātattva' ascribed to Raghunandana, published in the Sanskrit Sahitya Parishat series ( in Bengali script) which describes the twelve festivals of Visnu.
+Vide 'Yātrātattva' ascribed to Raghunandana, published in the Sanskrit Sahitya Parishat series ( in Bengali script) which describes the twelve festivals of Viṣṇu.
 The Anargha rāghava of Murāri was presented on the stage in the yātrā of Purusottama (Act.
 I prastāvanā).
 Vide Karamdāndā Inscription of the time of Kumāragupta in Gupta samvat 117 (436 A.D.) for reference to Devadroni (image procession) of Mahādeva Pṛthvīśvara in E. I. vol. X p.
 70. Vide Kr̥tya kalpataru (on Rajadharma ) pp. 178-181 (from Brahma purāṇa) on Devayātrā-vidhi which was to be celebrated every year in the six months from Vaiśākha and on the tithis from 1st to 15th different gods such as Brahmā ( lords of the tithis) were to be worshipped; RNP pp. 416-419.

 Yugāditithis-Vide H. of Dh, vol. IV. p.
 374 note 841 and Nār.

 I. 56.
 147-148, HK 649-655, T 187, NS 94–95, PC 86-89.
-Visnupurāṇa III.
+Viṣṇupurāṇa III.
 14. 12-13 are borrowed by BB p.
 42.

 Yugādivratu-The four yugas Kșta, Tretā, Dyāpara and Kali